-- 1. Eligible Faculty are regular full time and part time nine-month faculty who do not otherwise accrue annual leave or sick leave. - 2.
-FMLA: The federal Family Medical Leave Act, 29 U.S.C.
-2601 et seq - 3.
-FMLA qualifying events are as defined in the Family Medical Leave Act, which is posted on the Human Resource Services' website at http://benefits.nmsu.edu. - E. Rule Statements: The university will offer a paid leave benefit entitled "Faculty Care Leave", within the following constraints: - 1.
-Eligible faculty working full time (1.0 FTE) will accrue four hours of paid leave per pay period (equating to nine days per full academic year).
-Eligible faculty working less than full time will accrue Faculty Care Leave on a pro rata basis commensurate with their job FTE. - 2.
-Eligible faculty may accrue up to a maximum of eight hundred hours (100 days) of Faculty Care Leave. - 3.
-Eligible faculty employed prior to effective date of this Rule will receive Faculty Care Leave accrual credit commensurate to their length of service with NMSU, up to ten years of service. - 4.
-Faculty Care Leave may only be used during the faculty member's nine month academic employment period, when absence from work is due to a FMLA qualifying event. - 5.
-No payment will be provided for accrued Faculty Care Leave balances upon separation from NMSU service nor upon death. - F. Guidance and Procedures: Consistent with the FMLA and this Rule, Human Resource Services and Administration and Finance are authorized to issue administrative directives, subject to the review of the Office of General Counsel and approval of the Executive Vice President and Provost.
-Such guidance and procedures may include FAQs, forms, protocols and other guidelines or cross references relating to this benefit, and will be posted at http://benefits.nmsu.edu and linked from this Section.
+The university will offer a paid leave benefit entitled "Faculty Care Leave", subject to the following rules:

+- A. Eligible faculty working full time (1.0 FTE) will accrue four hours of paid Faculty Care Leave per pay period (equating to nine days per full academic year).
+Eligible faculty working less than full time will accrue Faculty Care Leave on a pro rata basis commensurate with their job FTE. - B. Eligible faculty may accrue up to a maximum of eight hundred hours (100 days) of Faculty Care Leave. - C. Eligible faculty employed prior to effective date of this Rule will receive Faculty Care Leave accrual credit commensurate to their length of service with NMSU, up to ten years of service. - D. Faculty Care Leave may only be used during the faculty member's nine month academic employment period, when absence from work is due to a FMLA qualifying event. - E. No payment will be provided for accrued Faculty Care Leave balances upon separation from NMSU service nor upon death. - F. Nine-month faculty will not be eligible to participate in the Sick Leave Bank. - G. Faculty in 12-month positions who transfer into nine-month faculty positions will have accrued sick leave, up to 800 hours, converted to a Faculty Care Leave balance. - H. Faculty in nine-month positions who transfer into a 12-month leave eligible position will be allowed to maintain their Faculty Care Leave accrued balance for use in their new position.